 Vanderbilt University is home to the Peabody College of Education and Human Development.
 It is here where students can find nearly a dozen education programs that will fit their needs.
 This school, which is located in Nashville, Tennessee, is regionally accredited by the SACS COC.

 As with many other schools, there are some masters degree programs at Vanderbilt that offer initial and advanced licensure.
 These licenses are provided by the Tennessee Department of Education and are the first step in becoming a full-fledged teacher in the state.
 As of now, students can receive a teaching license for Special Education, Elementary Education, Secondary Education, and Human Development Counseling.
+Sample education courses include:

 The most popular programs at Vanderbilt are those that offer initial licensure.
 Because of this, the school has renovated its One-Semester Student Teaching Program.
 Students are expected to complete 50 hours of field experiences prior to their student teaching experience, which takes place during one school term in Davidson and Williamson counties.